 Stages of Appeals Cases

-- After identifying appealable questions, our attorneys file a notice of appeal.
+- File Notice of Appeal: After identifying appeal-able questions, our attorneys file a notice of appeal.
 The Court may require filing fees and a bond.
 This is common when the appeal has an impact on a jail sentence.

-- Your initial filings must include supporting memoranda and briefs.
+- Including Supporting Documents: Your initial filings must include supporting memorandum and briefs.
 These will outline the questions of law and arguments.
 The documents should include the requested relief.
 This might be modifying the sentence, ordering a new trial, freeing you from custody, or other grounds for sending the case back to the trial court.

-- The Court grants the opposing side, as Appellee, time to file a response to the memoranda and briefs that you included with your initial filings.
+- Opposition Response: The Court grants the opposing side, as Appellee, time to file a response to the memoranda and briefs that you included with your initial filings.

-- Once the process of filing briefs is complete, the Appellant and Appellee may conduct oral arguments before the appeals court.
+- Argue Case in Court: Once the process of filing briefs is complete, the Appellant and Appellee may conduct oral arguments before the appeals court.

 - The appellate Court sustains the original ruling, which means you lost your appeal.
 You will remain in or return to custody, and any order regarding payment of fines or probation will stand.